 SRC operates as a nonprofit taxable mutual benefit corporation, incorporated in the State of California.
-SRCco and NERC are exempt from Federal income taxes under Section 501(c)(6) of the Internal Revenue Code.
-The SRCEA is exempt from Federal income taxes under Section 501(c)(3) of the Internal Revenue Code.
+SRCco is exempt from Federal income taxes under Section 501(c)(6) of the Internal Revenue Code.
+SRCEA is exempt from Federal income taxes under Section 501(c)(3) of the Internal Revenue Code.